gregw18/OpenCVHelper/README.md

-# Background removal exercises for OpenCV
+# Helper Functions for OpenCV

 Some helper functions used across most of my OpenCV exercises, and a helper application for saving jpg's from a video file.